 Studio & Production:Deadly technical and wildly capable.

-Wevr is both creative and highly technical.
-We’ve engineered camera capture systems since the nascent days of VR video.
-Our team members are masters of their craft who have been making and telling stories for years across media.
-We’re proud to have teamed with some of the best and brightest creative minds out there, and even prouder that they chose us to implement their visions.
+Wevr is both creative and highly technical, and we’ve engineered camera capture systems since the nascent days of VR video.
+Our team members are masters of their craft who have been making and telling stories for years across various forms of media.
+We’re proud to have teamed up with some of the best and brightest creative minds out there, and even prouder that they chose us to implement their visions.

 Wevr has been exploring immersive storytelling since the early days of Oculus’ Kickstarter campaign.
 We’ve worked with the GearVR since its first prototypes launched in March 2014, and in May 2014 Samsung included theBlu as one of its initial launch titles.
 In November that same year, Wevr was the first company to get access to Valve/HTC’s Vive prototype, which was affectionately called the “-1 Dev.
 Kit”. theBlu Encounter would be the first demo shown on the Vive at HTC’s launch event in Barcelona in March 2015, as well as at Valve’s Game Developers Conference unveiling in San Francisco later that month.

 From these experiences, we’ve developed our own toolkit of best practices to deliver presence with zero nausea for both 360video on mobile HMDs and room-scale interactive VR on PC/console-based HMDs.